lanofdoom/counterstrikesource-free-for-all/README.md

 A SourceMod plugin that enables free-for-all scoring and damage for CS:S and CS:GO servers if friendly fire is enabled.

+Note: Bots will continue to only target members of the opposing team.

 # Building
 Check out the repository and run the ``./build.sh`` script.